Kong/docs.konghq.com/app/_src/mesh/features/openshift-quickstart.md

     You should be able to reach the {{site.mesh_product_name}} UI at `http://localhost:5681/gui`.

-1. Finally, you must do some prep work for the sidecar itself so sidecars will startup successfully.
+1. Finally, you must do some prep work for the sidecar itself so sidecars will start up successfully.
 Apply the `kong-mesh-sidecar` SCCs and corresponding container patches:
     ```bash
     kubectl create -f kong-mesh/kong-mesh-sidecar-scc.yaml
     kubectl apply -f kong-mesh/container-patch.yaml